 The Student Government Association (SGA) represents students' views in the development of programs, services, and policy decisions.
 It also funds and works with more than 70 clubs and organizations.
 Members of SGA meet weekly in various committees about student-related issues and serve on a variety of University committees.
 SGA members are interested in your viewpoint and invite you to stop by their office in GSU 120, and to attend their meetings, held each Tuesday at noon in Gengras Student Union.
-The elected representatives of the SGA are the president, five vice presidents, student regents, and senators.
+The elected representatives of the SGA are the president, five vice presidents, and senators.
+Student regents are selected through an application/interview process.
 Senators represent each of the colleges and residence halls.
 Perhaps you would be interested in running for a position.
 Watch for election announcements in the fall and spring.
 The SGA administers a variety of programs through its departments and services:

 - academic and social clubs

 - academic department

 - administrative department

 - budgets and allocations for clubs and organizations

 - elections

 - finance department

 - public relations

 - SGA administration

-- SGA lawyer\
+- SGA lawyer

 - Student Affairs Department

 - student phone directory

 - traffic appeals board

 - tutorial program